GMichetti/MiBuSM/README.md

 2. Implement the necessary communication protocols and monitoring features for the new device.

 ## Screenshots

-Include screenshots here to showcase the interface and features.

 ![Dashboard](screenshots/dashboard.jpg)
 *Screenshot of the Mibu dashboard.*